-If your model uses 3rd party plug-ins, create a version of the model that doesn't have these plug-ins.
+If your model uses 3rd party plug-ins, such as V-Ray, create a version of the model that doesn't have these plug-ins.

 Many customers do not own 3rd party renderers and other plug-ins that you might have used to create or render the model.
 While you might want to sell a version of the scene that includes these plug-ins, you should also make a version available that doesn't have these plug-ins.
 If you use the VRay renderer, Click Here to see what we tell our customers about this plug-in.

 Some customers want to render a model exactly as it is shown in the previews, so it is helpful for you to leave cameras and lights in the scene

 Create images to display your model to customers.

 Create several renderings of the model showing it from all angles.
 You should also create at least two wireframe images to show how the model is constructed.
 Create the images as 1200x1200 JPG or PNG images to make them look their best on TurboSquid.
 These images are called thumbnails.
 One thumbnail will be the Signature Image, the image that shows up in Search results.
 To make your thumbnails really sell your 3D model, see our Best Practices articles Signature Images and Wireframe Thumbnails.

 You should also create two or more turntables of your model.
 A turntable is a series of images that a customer can play as an animation in the Product Preview.
 Turntables have specific requirements that you can read about here.